Online Gaming > BattleTech

 Take command of your own mercenary outfit of 'Mechs and the MechWarriors that pilot them, struggling to stay afloat as you find yourself drawn into a brutal interstellar civil war.
 A turn based strategy game.

 This guide is for the vanilla game with no Mods or DLC's and intended to offer playability advice for beginning players and veteran players alike.
-The following information is from personal experience from over 700 hours of game play.
+The following information is from personal experience from over 800 hours of game play.
 All three modes of the game have been experienced and explored.

-There are no spoilers to the main Campaign
+This section contains no spoilers to the main Campaign

 Below are three sections on how to dominate on the battlefield including;